HeroesToolChest/HeroesDataParser/README.md

 ### Advanced File Configuration
 For more advanced file configurations, edit the file `WriterConfig.xml`.
 Options in the console override the options in the config file.

+## Developing
+To build and compile the code, it is recommended to use the latest version of Visual Studio 2017.

+Another option is to download and install the [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows) or newer.

 ## License
 [MIT license](/LICENSE)